 $500 Bursary Available to Dual Credit Students

 Students who are successful in a Dual Credit program now have an extra incentive to complete their high school education.
 Northern Lakes College offers a $500 bursary to Dual Credit students who, upon graduating from high school, enrol in the College to continue their post-secondary education.
+Please Note: The Dual Credit Bursary is only eligible to students attending a trades or post-secondary program, and it must be a credit program.

-Dual Credit Information for Schools and School Divisions
+Information for Schools and School Divisions+

-Northern Lakes College has partnered with over twenty high schools and eleven school divisions to offer Dual Credit opportunities to high school students.
 Most of the Dual Credit programming at NLC is delivered in an asynchronous (pre-recorded) manner using technology so that it is available to any high school.
 If you are interested in pursuing a Dual Credit partnership with NLC, please contact:

-Brian Panasiuk Chair, Dual Credit and Recruitment
+Chair, Dual Credit and Recruitment

 - Alberta Dual Credit Website